Lauderhill Mom Tinessa Hogan Charged In Death of Daughters Found in Canal

 FORT LAUDERDALE (CBSMiami) – A Lauderhill mother has been charged in the deaths of her two daughters whose bodies were found floating in a canal last month.

 Detectives arrested 36-year-old Tinessa Hogan on Tuesday night.
-She was named a person of interest in the case shortly after the bodies were discovered on June 22nd, 2021.READ MORE: SOS Cuba Demonstrators Blocked Palmetto Expressway Traffic For Hours
+She was named a person of interest in the case shortly after the bodies were discovered on June 22nd, 2021.READ MORE: Florida Leads Nation In New Obamacare Enrollment

 The bodies of 9-year-old Destiny Hogan and her 7-year-old sister, Daysha, were recovered in the water near the 5900 block of NW 21st.